plone/plone.app.debugtoolbar/README.rst

 ======

 The debug toolbar provides a lot of information about your Plone site that you may not want the world to know.
-It could also have a noticable performance impact, and for users with the ``Manage portal`` permission it provides access to an interactive interpreter where arbitrary Python statements can be executed, allowing a user to bypass Zope security.
+It could also have a noticeable performance impact, and for users with the ``Manage portal`` permission it provides access to an interactive interpreter where arbitrary Python statements can be executed, allowing a user to bypass Zope security.